 Comments: No Comments

 Get to know our KTL team!
-This month, we are catching up with Principal and Senior Consultant Roberto Bellavia.
+This month, we are catching up with Senior Consultant and Partner Roberto Bellavia.
 Roberto has been with KTL for three and a half years and is based in the Chicagoland area.